Operatic and Crossover Soprano

 Having worked in the West End on several shows with David Grindrod and Andrew Lloyd Webber, she then went on to perform in The Sound Of Music LIVE on ITV produced by David Grindrod.
 Helen then went on to perform Queen of the Night in Mozart’s Magic Flute, & toured Ireland and the UK performing Mozart's best loved pieces.

 In 2018 Helen became Honorary President for Grantham Operatic Society after the death of her Father, Geoffrey Winter, who founded the society in 1957.

 Currently Helen is performing the title role in Puccini's Suor Angelica for Opera Anywhere and she has just released her third album entitled 'Footprints'.

 Helen is also a very experienced vocal teacher and language coach.
-She has been Head of Singing at several school in London and the South of England.
-Helen is now delighted to have taken on the position of singing tutor at Lincoln Minster School.
+She has been Head of Singing at several schools in London and the South of England.
+Helen is now delighted to have taken on the position of Head of Singing at Repton School and is also the Principal singing tutor at Lincoln Minster School and Burton Hathow.

 Helen is managed by Gilbert & Payne Artists http://www.gilbertandpayne.com/artist/page/3/